Unreasonably Prolonged Detentions

 See Rodriguez v.
 United States, 135 S.Ct.
 1609, 191 L.Ed.2d 492 (2015),

-If during the course of conducting a traffic stop for a traffic violation, the officer makes observations or acquires information providing a reasonable suspicion to believe the defendant is driving under the influence, then the officer may detain the defendant for so long as is reasonably necessary to confirm or dispel those suspicions by conducting a DUI investigation.
+If, during the course of conducting a traffic stop for a traffic violation, the officer makes observations or acquires information providing a reasonable suspicion to believe the defendant is driving under the influence, then the officer may detain the defendant for so long as is reasonably necessary to confirm or dispel those suspicions by conducting a DUI investigation.
 See Origi v.
 State, 912 So.2d 69 (Fla.
 4th DCA 2005).

 The Reasonableness of an Investigatory Detention

+“The reasonableness of an investigatory detention depends on the circumstances surrounding the detention, and not solely on its length.”
+Id.
 “In assessing whether a detention is too long in duration to be justified as an investigative stop,” courts should “examine whether the police diligently pursued a means of investigation that was likely to confirm or dispel their suspicions quickly, during which time it was necessary to detain the defendant.”
 U.S. v.
 Sharpe, 470 U.S. 675, 686 (1985).
 In Sharpe, the Court explained:

 A court making this assessment should take care to consider whether the police are acting in a swiftly developing situation, and in such cases, the court should not indulge in unrealistic second-guessing.